 That’s why we broke down everything a nurse or nursing student needs to know about compression socks.
-We review the basics, slay the myths and give you practical tips and tricks to keep you feeling energized and refreshed on and off the clock.
+Wearing compression socks cuts out muscle fatigue to keep you feeling energized and refreshed on and off the clock.

 what are compression socks?

-There are many positives.
+There are many positives to wearing compression socks as a nurse.
 First off, the upward pressure of compression socks keep blood circulating and moving, instead of pooling at your ankles or feet.
 Not only does this reduce the risk of deep vein thrombosis (DVTs), spider or varicose veins, it also relieves swelling, sore and fatigued lower leg muscles leaving you feeling supported while running around.
 The simple yet functional design makes this type of sock a nursing wardrobe necessity.

 why are compression socks great for nurses ?

 The nature of healthcare work requires you to stand on your feet, often for long periods of time.
 This puts professionals like nurses, at high risk for complications listed above.
 Add compression socks to your standard uniform as an act of self-love and preventative care.
 They are also recommended for athletes, when traveling and for other professions that stand or sit for prolonged periods of time.